Syria Deeply: Diplomacy and deadlock in Syria; Moscow declares end of ISIS and partial withdrawal of Russian forces

 This Week in Syria.

-Welcome to our weekly summary of Syria Deeply’s top coverage of crisis in Syria.
+Welcome to Syria Deeply’s weekly summary of the top coverage of the crisis in Syria.

 Read our Daily Executive Summaries